voorka/lumberjack/README.md

 alias ff=lumberjack
 ```
+### Quick Notes WorkFlow
+1. Type `ff -n` into your terminal
+2. Type the text of the note
+3. <kbd>enter</kbd>

 ### Flags
 ```
+  -f  <string>  Finds all notes containing <string>
+  -fc <string>  Prints the number of notes containing keyword

-  -gd  Prints note from date to stdout.
-Date must be of form MM/DD/YYYY -gds Prints note from date range to stdout.
+  -gd  Prints note from date.
+Date must be of form MM/DD/YYYY -gds Prints note from date range.
 Date range must be of form MM/DD/YYYY-MM/DD/YYYY -ga  Prints all notes
-  -f   Finds all notes containing keyword
   -m   Prints character count metrics from past months -nc  Prints the total number of notes
-  -fc  Prints the number of notes containing keyword -r   Generate a random note template
+  -r   Generate a random note template
   -n   Write a new note
  ```